openresty/set-misc-nginx-module/README.markdown

 2011-08-16
 ```

-and year, the actual date you get here will vary every day ;)
+and yeah, the actual date you get here will vary every day ;)

 Behind the scene, this directive utilizes the `ngx_time` API in the Nginx core, so usually no syscall is involved due to the time caching mechanism in the Nginx core.